13th Global Dialogue Platform on Anticipatory Humanitarian Action

 What if our collaborative spaces for anticipatory action were imagined like a pottery studio?
 A spinning wheel surrounded by people from every background and knowledge system.
 Forecasting experts, finance officers, local leaders, peace committees, artists, students, all adding clay and shaping the same pot.

-Communities are not invited in halfway through; they are part of the shaping from the start.
-One of their key contributions is not just data or feedback, but something harder to quantify: the vibe check.
+Communities are not invited halfway through; they are part of the shaping from the start.
+One of their key contributions is not just data or feedback, but something more challenging to quantify: the vibe check.
 This is the human sense that something is shifting.
 It’s often the earliest perception of risk before it appears in a model or report.

 The anticipatory arts and its artists